coastcode/Lalalander-lab3-variant6_version2/README.md

-# GROUP-NAME - lab NUMBER - variant NUMBER
+# Lalalander - lab 3 - variant 6

-This is an example project which demonstrates project structure and necessary CI checks.
-It is not the best structure for real-world projects, but good enough for educational purposes.
+This is an project which demonstrates the process of lambda-calculus and related tests.
+Although it is not the best structure for real-world lambda calculus, it shows basic lambda calculus, the process of parse and definition of some expressions.

 ## Project structure

-- `foo.py` -- implementation of `Foo` class with `hello` and `add` features.
-   Stateless.
+- `lambcal.py` -- Defines elements related to lambda calculus, such as variables, constants, and parameters.
+Defines some expression bodies and conversion rules between them, and realizes the function of transforming defined expressions into lambda expressions.
-- `foo_test.py` -- unit and PBT tests for `Foo`.
+- `lambcal_test.py` -- Some tests for `lambcal` and log output.
+- `visu_factorial.py` -- Visualize the factorial computational process
+models.
+- `visu_factorial_test.py` -- A test of the visual factorial
+computational process function.

 ## Features

-- PBT: `test_add_commutative`
+- Defines expressions body.
+- Defines conversion rules for expressions.
+- Implements the visualization of computational process.

 ## Contribution

+- Wu Chenyun (1329846782@qq.com) -- Implementation.
-- Aleksandr Penskoi (EMAIL) -- all work.
+- Huang Yuting (hyut@hdu.edu.cn) -- Modification.

 ## Changelog

-- 29.03.2022 - 2
+- 20.06.2022 - 2
-  - Add test coverage.
+  - Modification program and update README.md.
-- 29.03.2022 - 1
+- 19.06.2022 - 1
-  - Update README.
-Add formal sections.
+  - Update.
-- 29.03.2022 - 0
+- 16.06.2022 - 0
-  - Initial
+  - Initial.

 ## Design notes

-- ...
+- Tag list and some regular expressions are used, and some expression bodies and the quasi conversion rules between these expression bodies are defined to realize the parsing of tags and expressions.
+- We visualized the factorial calculation and wrote it to the FSM.
+Dot file.

+## Evaluation strategies

+- Normal-order reduction: Continuing to apply the rule for β-reduction in head position until no more such reductions are possible.
+At that point, the resulting term is in head normal form.
+One then continues applying a reduction in the sub-terms. from left to the right.
+- Applicative order reduction: Firstly, applying the internal reductions and then only applying the head reduction when no more internal reductions are possible.
+- Conversion: β-conversion represents the evaluation of a function on an argument. α-conversion is a technical device to change the names of bound variables.